Palm Coast, Florida

 Palm Coast is a city in Flagler County, Florida, United States.
 As of the 2020 United States census, the population was 89,258, an increase of almost 200% since the 2000 count of 32,832.
 The population was estimated to be 98,411 as of July 1, 2022.

-It is the most populous city in Flagler County.
-Palm Coast is part of the Deltona–Daytona Beach–Ormond Beach, FL metropolitan statistical area.
+The Daytona Beach News-Journal reported in May 2023 that the population of Palm Coast had surpassed Deltona, Florida as the most populous city in the Deltona–Daytona Beach–Ormond Beach, FL metropolitan statistical area.